Postgraduate Loan Scheme

 - Begin your course in September 2016 or thereafter – loans will not be available to those who started masters courses before this date.

 - Be studying in one of the following ways:

-- part-time, lasting 2 to 4 academic years - no more than twice the length of the equivalent full-time course,
+- Part-time, lasting 2 to 4 academic years and no more than twice the length of the equivalent full-time course, or

-- part-time for up to 3 years, where no equivalent full-time course exists,
+- Part-time for up to 3 years, where no equivalent full-time course exists, or

-- or be resident in England while on a distance-learning course.
+- Be resident in England while on a distance-learning course.